fr en es pt

 Nevado del Huila: A Moderate Volcanic Complex

 Nevado del Huila is a moderately active volcanic complex consisting of several stratovolcanoes and domes.
-It is located in the department of Huila (Colombia) in the central Andes.
+It is located in the department of Huila (Colombia) in the central Andes mountain range.
 It is the highest volcano in the Colombian Andes (between 5,364 and 5,750 meters) and is therefore covered by an ice cap.

-This volcano was built within an ancient caldera ten kilometers in diameter, from which several volcanic domes emerge: Pico Norte, Pico la Cresta, Pico Central, and Pico Sur.
+This volcano was built in an ancient caldera ten kilometers in diameter from which several volcanic domes emerge: Pico Norte, Pico la Cresta, Pico Central, and Pico Sur.
 The volcanism of Nevado del Huila has produced six volcanic cones.
 It is currently an enormous mountain (16 km x 11 km).
-The only activity is the sound of its permanent rumbling.
+The only activity is the noise of its permanent rumbling.

 Galeras Volcano